Best fit

 Benefit 5

-Photo-based scope checks before final quote
+Photo-based scope checks before final measurement or installation planning

 Benefit 6